OUR CLASSES

 Psychology I

 What makes us human?
-What defines healthy? stable? normal?
+What defines healthy, stable and normal?
 For more than 100 years, psychologists have been attempting answers to these questions through controlled experiments and analysis of data.
 Since the beginning of time, however, we humans have been attempting answers through basic observation: Why did he do that?
 Why do I feel this way?
 How can I change?
 The answers are elusive.
+In this introductory course, we will examine the foundations of the discipline of psychology and its underpinnings in philosophy and biology.
+Students will gain familiarity with important pioneers in the field, including Freud, Skinner, Piaget and others.
+We will explore the relevance that their works have today and the role that psychology plays in our everyday lives.

 Physics